-This solution is projected to:
+This proposal is anticipated to:

-- Save Americans $1.9 billion annually.
+• Save Americans $1.9 billion annually.

-- Lower carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over three decades, the equivalent of what 61 million homes emit each year.
+• Reduce carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over the next 25 - 30 years, the equivalent of what 61 million homes emit annually.

-Starting in 2029, the proposed rule would mandate all new gas furnaces to be 95 AFUE.
-This means furnaces would change nearly all the gas they use into heat.
+Starting in 2029, the proposed rule would require all new gas furnaces to feature AFUE ratings of 95%.
+This means furnaces would turn nearly 100% of the gas into usable heat.

 Guide to Condensing Furnaces